 The newer bombers were faster and thus less vulnerable, though their bomb loads weren't any bigger than those of the Ju 52.
 The primary problem with the Ju 52 was that it was vulnerable to enemy fighters, flak and, well, pea-shooters and bows and arrows and anything else the people on the ground had handy.

 The Ju 52 was so versatile and dependable, however, that the RLM perpetually was enticed into introducing it into combat zones despite the obvious risk.
 Sometimes, it paid off.
 During the invasion of Denmark and Norway in April 1940 (Operation Weserübung), Ju 52s were used extensively as troop transports.
-They could carry 20 fully equipped soldiers, and thus could land and seize enemy airfields by themselves (there is a scene in "The Guns of Navarone" (1961) where a Nazi General makes reference to its carrying capacity).
+They could carry 20 fully equipped soldiers, and thus could land and seize enemy airfields by themselves (there is a scene in "The Guns of Navarone" (1961) where a German general makes reference to its carrying capacity).
 Since air defenses by these particular Scandinavian countries were minimal, this worked out quite well during this operation and few Ju 52s were lost.
 The next month, when Germany launched Case Yellow against France, the Netherlands and Belgium, Ju 52s were used again to deliver paratroopers to The Hague.
 This time, however, air defenses were waiting, and the slow Ju 52s were an easy target: 280 were lost.
 It was well worth it to defeat Belgium, Holland and France, but it was an unmistakeable warning sign.

 |German Fallschirmjäger landing on Crete 1941 Jump from a ju-52|